 photo by David Marcu - licenced under unsplash

 We've hope you've enjoyed this run down of the King Valley wine region and some of the incredible wineries and activities it has on offer.
 We will be regularly updating this page and greatly welcome any input you can offer.
-And if you go ahead and visit Margaret River, we hope you love it as much as we do.
+And if you go ahead and visit King Valley, we hope you love it as much as we do.

 The team at Goodwill Wine